hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   a theory is 'corroborated' as long as it stands up to these tests
 - Degree of corroboration as:
   - The severity of various tests to which the hypo in question can be and has been subjected
-  - -> Depend upon the degree of testability, thus the simplicity of the hypo: high universality & high precision
+  - -> Depend upon the degree of testability of the hypo: high universality & high precision
   - Not so much the number of corroborating instances
 - Degree of corroboration is:
   - Not numerically calculable & comparable